tablecheck/cloudflare-2020-systems-engineering-assignment/README.md

 ### 2. Use an off the shelf build tool

 Choose something to build your assignment that works with the language you chose (Cargo, Make, CMake etc.).
 Include instructions in your readme on how to build and run your program.
 Don't check-in binaries, we won't run a pre-compiled binary.

-### 3. Do **NOT** use a library to handle the HTTP request

-We want to see how familiar you are with systems work.
-Although we would normally recommend using a library to handle HTTP requests, for this assignment we want to see how you handle it yourself.

 ### 4. Create a CLI tool that makes a request to your links page